jwhittaker/chzbot/notes/rpi_setup.md

 Upon first boot up it will *resize* the file system to occupy the rest of the SD card then reboot.

 Wait a couple of minutes after first power on.
 Run `arp -a` again on your workstation computer to see what new IP has shown up.
-That will probably be the Pi just joining your network with a DHCP lease.
+That will likely be the Pi just joining your network with its DHCP lease.

 ![ARP result before and after](images/arp.png)

-Here I left the window open to run arp again after the Pi booted.
+I left the window open to run arp again after the Pi booted.

 Or check your router's web UI config.
 Because I did both ethernet and Wifi to write this, my router shows `raspberrypi` host IPs for both LAN and Wifi in the client table.